Jack Keane: Awards and decorations

 Military awards that Keane has received include two Defense Distinguished Service Medals, two Army Distinguished Service Medals, the Silver Star, five Legion of Merits, the Bronze Star Medal, three Meritorious Service Medals, one Army Commendation Medal, the Joint Chiefs Service Badge, the Humanitarian Service Medal, Ranger Tab, the Combat Infantryman Badge, the Master Parachutist Badge, and the Air Assault Badge.

 President Donald Trump awarded Keane the Presidential Medal of Freedom on 10 March 2020.

 Keane's civilian awards include the Fordham University Distinguished Alumni Award, the USO 2002 Man of the Year award, and the Association of the United States Army 2001 Man of the Year award.
-Keane was furthermore awarded an honorary Ph.D. degree in law from Fordham University and an honorary Ph.D. degree in public service from Eastern Kentucky University.
+Keane was awarded honorary doctorates from Fordham University and Eastern Kentucky University.